lajordan/lajordan.github.io/_posts/2017-09-26-a-wearable-parable.md

 The first stepsister tried to squeeze on the slipper, but her foot was too large to fit.

 "No matter – it'll be her sister, then.
-You know what they say about complementary cofounders, and all that."
+Complementary cofounders, and all that."

 The second stepsister took the slipper and stuck her foot in.
 It slid in easily.
-Peter was about to cry out with joy, when he was interrupted by a loud buzzing and a flashing red light coming from the slipper.
+Peter was about to cry out with joy when he was interrupted by a loud buzzing and a flashing red light coming from the slipper.
 The second stepsister's foot had failed dual-factor toeprint authentication.

 Disheartened, Peter turned to go, but at that moment, Cinderella emerged from her room to throw out her empty ramen cup.